 Investigations into suspected/actual FWA are facilitated by the Alliance Special Investigations Unit (SIU).
 The SIU will only investigate FWA concerns relating/potentially relating to Alliance members, health care providers, non-health care contractors, employees, or Board members.
 Should the Alliance become aware of potential/actual FWA not related to Alliance entities, the Alliance may facilitate referral to appropriate agencies.
+The SIU is obligated to investigate State, Federal, and Other Medi-Cal Managed Care Plans' referrals of FWA made directly to the Alliance.
+Any overpayment recovery or resolution of a disputed matter involving potential FWA between the Alliance and a provider or subcontractor is not binding on the California Department of Healthcare Services (DHCS), Division of Medi-Cal Fraud & Elder Abuse (DMFEA), or the United States Department of Justice (DOJ) and does not preclude these agencies from taking further action.

 The SIU ensures:

 - 1. Prompt and complete investigation of suspected/actual FWA.
 The SIU undertakes research and data analysis, internally and potentially externally, when necessary. - 2.
-Reporting of investigative findings to the state and/or law enforcement, as appropriate, when there is reason to believe fraud and/or abuse has occurred by contractors, members, providers, or employees.
-For the Alliance's Medi-Cal program, potential/actual fraud or abuse concerns will be reported to California Department of Health Care Services (DHCS) within 10 business days; provider-related concerns will also be reported to the California Department of Justice Bureau of Medi-Cal Fraud and Elder Abuse, and/or other applicable law enforcement agencies. - 3.
-Development of corrective action plans, including the recoupment of identified overpayments, when indicated by investigative findings.
+Reporting of investigative findings to the state and/or law enforcement, as appropriate, when there is reason to believe fraud and/or abuse has occurred by subcontractors, members, providers, or employees.
+For the Alliance's Medi-Cal program, potential/actual fraud or abuse concerns and identified or recovered overpayments due to potentail FWAwill be reported to California Department of Health Care Services (DHCS) within 10 business days; provider-related concerns may also be reported to the California DOJ Bureau of Medi-Cal Fraud and Elder Abuse, and/or other applicable law enforcement agencies.

+3. Development of corrective action plans, including the recoupment of identified overpayments, when indicated by investigative findings.